The Harper agenda and the need for a new direction for the economy

 At one time Canadian shipyards, which two decades ago employed 16,000 workers, about twice of what is employed today, produced commercial vessels of the highest quality, which of course required steel of the highest quality.

-Already in contemporary Nova Scotia the steel works in Sydney, which were originally integrated with the Halifax shipyards and were producing over one million tons of steel a year as recently as 1988, have been cratered, along with many small and medium-sized shipyards and the Trenton railcar works.
-This has been a big disaster for the working class and communities in those regions.
+Already in contemporary Nova Scotia the steel works in Sydney, which were originally integrated with the Halifax shipyards under British ownership and were producing over one million tons of steel a year as recently as 1988, have been cratered, along with many small and medium-sized shipyards and the Trenton railcar works.
+This has been a big disaster for the working class and communities in those areas.

 Meanwhile, the federal government facilitated the cannibalization of the Canadian Stelco company and its annexation by U.S. Steel, ignoring the bold call of the Hamilton steelworkers for Canada to take up a nation-building project.
 U.S. Steel then closed its Canadian mills in favour of consolidating production in its U.S. mills.
 Since November 2010, with Harper’s collusion, U.S. Steel has unjustly locked out the Local 1005 steelworkers to reduce steelworkers’ pension claims on the wealth they produce.
 Today there are no Canadian-owned steel mills.